christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 - **Indexers** - Indexers are like small search engines.
 They communicate with the full node and crawl the blockchain data to create databases that contain additional metadata that is not directly accessible from the full node.<br /><br />

-- **REST API** - A REST API web server provides an interface for web applications to communicate inderectly with the indexers and full node.
+- **REST API** - A REST API web server provides an interface for all modern programming languages to communicate inderectly with the indexers and full node.
 This layer provides a common interface for modern software (like web and mobile apps) to speak to the blockchain.<br /><br />

 - **JavaScript Library** - A JavaScript library like [bitbox-sdk](https://github.com/Bitcoin-com/bitbox-sdk) or [bch-js](https://github.com/christroutner/bch-js) provides an easy way to communicate with the REST API layer.
 It also contains utility software for common things like crafting custom transactions, creating wallets, and signing messages.<br /><br />